 WHAT IS WASHPOD?

-WashPod is an accessible, temporary wet room designed for the disabled and less-mobile by a team of architects who specialise in designing spaces for disabled living.
+WashPod is a mobile, accessible, temporary wet room designed for the disabled and less-mobile by a team of architects who specialise in designing spaces for disabled living.

 WashPod’s new design allows for internal and external set up.
 Features include an underfloor heating and LED lighting.
 The pod itself is highly insulated and, if required on the external option, can be clad in a material of your choice.
 You can even specify the interior finishes, although this may be subject to additional costs.